The NEW McKalla Station at Q2 Stadium opens Saturday, Feb. 24! View schedules.

 - At Kramer Station, Route 466 will take you to The Domain or UT's Pickle Research Campus.

-New Ticket Vending Machines!
-CapMetro has installed new ticketing machines at Rail stations that feature more ways to pay, including credit or debit cards, as well as Apple Pay or Google Pay.
+We have ticket vending machines at Rail stations with multiple ways to pay including credit cards, debit cards, Apple Pay or Google Pay.

 Rail includes a number of features that make every ride dependable and comfortable.